-- 39.14 Each lap completed while the safety car is deployed will be counted as a race lap, except the first lap when the procedure set out in 39.16 is followed (see also Article 5.3). - 39.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the chequered flag as normal without overtaking. - 39.16 If track conditions are considered unsuitable to start the race at the scheduled time the start of the formation lap may take place behind the safety car.
-If this is the case, at the ten minute signal its orange lights will be illuminated, this being the signal to the drivers that the formation lap will be started behind the safety car.
-At the same time this will be confirmed to all teams via the official messaging system.
+- 39.14 Each lap completed while the safety car is deployed will be counted as a race lap.
+However, if the procedure set out in Article 36.14(c) is followed Article 5.3(c) will apply. - 39.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the end-of-race signal as normal without overtaking.